baldiq/baldiq/README.md

 - 👋 Hi, I’m @baldiq
 - 👋 My name is Piotr
-- 👀 I’m a software tester
+- 👀 Currently working as a test automation engineer
-- 🌱 I love to automate tests using Cypress
+- 🌱 I am passionate about software testing
-- 💞️ I’m looking to collaborate on some projects connected with automotive branch
+- 💞️ I’m looking to collaborate on some projects from the automotive sector
 - 📫 How to reach me piotr.badelek@gmail.com

 <!---